stellar/js-stellar-sdk/README.md

-js-stellar-sdk is a Stellar Javascript library for communicating with a [Stellar Horizon server](https://github.com/stellar/horizon).
+js-stellar-sdk is a Javascript library for communicating with a [Stellar Horizon server](https://github.com/stellar/horizon).
 It is used for building Stellar apps either on Node.js or in the browser.

 It provides:
 - a networking layer API for Horizon endpoints.